Project Velocity

 The chart visualizes the correlation between code changes and collaboration.

-To further understand the project's velocity, create a leaderboard.
+To further understand the project's velocity, check the leaderboard.
 This ranks projects based on their commit numbers and provides a comparative view of their commits, PRs, and issues.
 This leaderboard can help in identifying the most active projects at a glance.

-Compare their commit count, PRs, and issues in a single view.
+Compare their contributors, commit counts, PRs, and issues in a single view.